shockiii/kohana-multilang/README.md

 #### The URI contains a language code

-1. The language code is chopped off before the request and stored in Request::$lang.
+1. The language code is chopped off before the request and stored in `Request::$lang`.
 2. `I18n::$lang` is set to the correct target language (from config).
 3. The correct locale is set (from config).
 4. A cookie with the language code is set.